tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 ----

-This article was inspired by a *New York Times* [guide to World Cup teams](https://www.nytimes.com/2018/06/11/sports/world-cup-groups.html) appropriated for Dota as suggested by [@SkimGaming.](https://twitter.com/SkimGaming/status/1007998992498790401)
+<p style="font-size: smaller;">This article was inspired by a *New York Times* [guide to World Cup teams](https://www.nytimes.com/2018/06/11/sports/world-cup-groups.html) and appropriated for Dota as suggested by [@SkimGaming.](https://twitter.com/SkimGaming/status/1007998992498790401)</p>